2

 • The park itself does a nice job with cantilevering the levels.
 This allows the upper levels to be closer to the field, while offering some shade for patrons in back rows of the covered bowls.
 The seats are angled aggressively to the infield.
 And foul territory is minimal, allowing for more intimacy.
 Sightlines are good.

 • The Padres have a tasteful little Hall of Fame exhibit to commemorate past greats.
-Statues of Tony Gwynn and Trevor Hoffman are outside the stadium.
+Statues of Tony Gwynn and Trevor Hoffman stand in Gallagher Square; from the right angle, it appears as if Hoffman is pitching to Gwynn.
+Mr. Padre is further commemorated with some exhibits by the statue.
 And there’s a wall of all Cooperstown inductees who have spent a part of their career in San Diego in some fashion.
-These were all nice improvements made since the opening of the park.

 THE BAD: